 Are you looking for the best Amsterdam vegan food?
-We recently spent a month in the city, exploring all the animal-friendly foods on offer.
-Here are our recommendations of where to eat vegan in Amsterdam.
+We recently spent a month in the city, exploring all the animal-friendly foods we could find.
+Read on for our picks of the best places to eat vegan in Amsterdam.

 What’s in our guide to Amsterdam vegan food?